sjsu-library/unionist/_template/unionist--text-0150.md

   the abolitionists can hope to obtain a hearing.
 No better<br>  evidence is wanted of the weakness of the cause than the confessions of the<br>  Genius of Temperance, that Abolition cannot hope to succeed without the<br>  destruction of the Colonization Society.
-That Society has effected the<br>  emancipation of may slaves, whereas abolitionism has not yet freed one.<br>  <em>By their fruits ye shall know them.</em>
+That Society has effected the<br>  emancipation of many slaves, whereas abolitionism has not yet freed one.<br>  <em>By their fruits ye shall know them.</em>
   \ Let us suppose a [..]se—not a very probable one, it must be confessed, yet if<br>
   \ the abolitionists are to be believed they expect to see a part, at least, of<br>